Tax rates, allowances and amounts Tax-free income and allowances

 This is another full relief allowance as it is treated in the same way as the personal allowance, so increases the amount of income you can receive before you start to pay tax.
-In 2012-13 this allowance was £2,100.
-In 2013-14 it rises to £2,160.
+In 2016-17 this allowance is £2,290 (the same as 2015-16).

 In England and Wales